What We Do:

 The primary mission of the Assessor's Office is preparing the Town's Grand List.
 In making the Grand List, the Assessor's Office "discovers," lists, and values all taxable and non-taxable real property, personal property and motor vehicles located within Woodstock.

-Currently, the Assessor's Office consists of two part-time persons (an Assessor and Assistant Assessor).
+The Assessor's Office consists of an Assessor and Assistant to the Assessor.
 In general, the Assessor's Office is responsible for the creation annually of the Grand List, determination of real estate values, assessment on a cost basis of personal property and motor vehicles, making necessary adjustments to assessments to reflect improvements and/or other changes, and administering various mandated and town-optioned tax benefit programs (more than seventy).

 Real property assessments are made by computing 70% of the estimated market value of such property at the time of the last general valuation.
 The Assessor also places values on all motor vehicles (computed at 70% of the annual market value), using Department of Motor Vehicle information and NADA information.
 All other personal property is reevaluated annually.
 Assessors are required by CT law to revalue all real estate every five years.